Pregnancy Care

 So, you’ve got a positive test.
 Congratulations!
 Now what?

-Do you brace yourself for the nausea, aches and pains, swollen feet and fatigue you’ve heard so many women complain about?
+Do you brace yourself for the nausea, aches and pains, swollen feet and fatigue you’ve heard so many women talk about?
 Take your prenatal and hope for the best until you start thinking about how you might like to birth?

-Well, you don’t have to do it on your own.
+You don’t have to do it on your own.
 Support during pregnancy, from the early days of the first trimester all the way to the end and into birth can pave the way for better birth and postpartum outcomes.

 The first trimester